boytpcm123/gitlab-ci-fastlane/README.md

 ### 2.2.4 Code Signing (Manually)

 Chances are that something went wrong because of code signing at the previous step.
-[Code Signing Guide](https://docs.fastlane.tools/codesigning/getting-started/) will helps you setting up the right code signing approach for your project.
+[Code Signing Guide](https://docs.fastlane.tools/codesigning/getting-started/) will help you setting up the right code signing approach for your project.

 ###### Assumptions:

 - You are building your app on a macOS image that doesn't have your signing certificates or provisioning profiles installed.
-- You have password encrypted signing certificate downloaded to directory on your build machine
+- You have password encrypted signing certificate downloaded to the directory on your build machine
 - You have a mobile provisioning profile downloaded to a directory on your build machine
 - Automatic code signing is disabled in your Xcode project